AriFordsham/GHCWiki/building/preparation/windows.md

 1. **Install the MinGW and MSYS tools:**

   MinGW provides a windows version of GCC while MSYS provides a minimal UNIX environment (e.g bash, make... ect).
-The website for MinGW is totally confusing, so go here [ Mingw/MSYS Getting Started](http://www.mingw.org/wiki/Getting_Started) and follow the download instructions for the **mingw-get-inst** installer.
+The website for MinGW is totally confusing, so go here [ Mingw/MSYS Getting Started](http://www.mingw.org/wiki/Getting_Started) and follow the download instructions for the **mingw-get-setup** installer.
 This is an easy to use installer for installing both MinGW and MSYS.
-Make sure when you run the installer that you **select to install msys-base, mingw32-base and mingw-developer-toolkit**.
+Make sure when you run the installer that you select to install

+  - mingw-developer-toolkit (this includes `autoconf` etc)
+  - binutils (this includes `ar`)

 1. **Set your `PATH`**.
 You need to include at least